National Reserve System: History

-Within the first 4 years (1992–1996) $11.2 million was spent establishing the system and, with the cooperation and agreement of the Australian States and territories 5,600 properties (covering almost 60 e6ha) were included within the system and a new Indigenous Protected Area (IPA) program was initiated to include some of the most valuable and rare ecological landscapes on Indigenous Australian owned lands.
-17 Indigenous Protected Area were declared by 2003 which significantly added to the NRS.
+Within the first four years (1992–1996) $11.2 million was spent establishing the system and, with the cooperation and agreement of the Australian states and territories 5,600 properties (covering almost 60 e6ha) were included within the system and a new Indigenous Protected Area (IPA) program was initiated to include some of the most valuable and rare ecological landscapes on Indigenous Australian owned lands.
+17 IPAs were declared by 2003, which significantly added to the NRS.

-Within the next 10 years (1996–2007), with further substantial investment (through a National Heritage Trust) an additional 30 e6ha were added to the National Reserve System, two thirds of which were Indigenous Protected Areas.
-During this time, starting in 1999, Tasmania took a lead investing in partnerships to create protected areas on other private lands; and by 2005 all the states and territories re-affirmed their joint commitment to what was to be described as a national 'flagship in biodiversity conservation'.
+Within the next ten years (1996–2007), with further substantial investment (through a National Heritage Trust) an additional 30 e6ha were added to the National Reserve System, two thirds of which were IPAs.
+During this time, starting in 1999, Tasmania took a lead investing in partnerships to create protected areas on other private lands; and by 2005 all the states and territories re-affirmed their joint commitment to what was to be described as a national "flagship in biodiversity conservation".

-The National Reserve System continues to be an Australian Government priority, with continuing funding "target[ing] areas with low levels of protection, including the sub-tropical savanna from Cape York to the Kimberley, the Mitchell grass country of north-west Queensland and arid central Australia; continuing investment in indigenous protected areas; plus a new National Reserve System strategy identifying priorities and actions to be taken over the next 20 years.
+The National Reserve System continues to be an Australian government priority, with continuing funding "target[ing] areas with low levels of protection, including the sub-tropical savanna from Cape York to the Kimberley, the Mitchell grass country of north-west Queensland and arid central Australia; continuing investment in IPAs; and a new National Reserve System strategy identifying priorities and actions to be taken over the next 20 years.